 How?
 Remember that one of the most basic functions of a VPN is to give your device a fake IP address.

 Since online survey websites and web polls usually use records of IP addresses to determine if a person has already completed a survey, you can use a VPN to circumvent this and fill out the same survey or poll multiple times.

 However, just because something is possible doesn’t mean it’s right.
 Here at Website Rating, we believe in playing fair, and using a VPN to skew the results of a web survey is ethically questionable at best.

 Also, it’s worth noting that more sophisticated survey hosting websites are designed to be able to detect if a VPN is being used, so this method may not work every time.

-Although most people worldwide use a VPN for the two most standard reasons – to stream geo-blocked content and to protect their privacy when browsing – there are tons of other cool ways that your VPN could be working for you.
+Although most people worldwide use a VPN for the two most standard reasons – to stream geo-blocked content and to protect their privacy when browsing – there are tons of other best uses for VPN and fun things to do with a VPN.